ericincloud/Autoscaling-EC2/README.md

 ![IMAGE]()

 ## Step 2: Create NGINX EC2
-#### Create an EC2 instance installed with the NGINX web server in a private subnet.
+#### Create an EC2 instance installed with the Bitnmai NGINX AMI web server in a private subnet.

 ![IMAGE]()

 ## Step 3: Setup ALB
-#### Setup an Application Load Balancer in the public subnet and connect it to the NGINX web server EC2 instance.
+#### Create target group containing the NGINX EC2 instance.
+Then setup an Application Load Balancer in public subnet and connect it to the NGINX web server EC2 instance.

 ![IMAGE]()

 ## Step 4: Create autoscaling group
-#### Create autoscaling group that takes into account the ALB and EC2
+#### Create Launch template with the Bitnami NGINX AMI and in a private subnet.
+The configuration should be of the initial Bitnami NGINX EC2 instance.
+Then create autoscaling group that takes into account the ALB and EC2

 ![IMAGE]()